SumUp Promo Code 2026: Up to €70 Off Card Readers

 Does the SumUp reader require a commitment?

-No, on the standard plan there is no commitment, no monthly fee and no subscription.
-You buy the reader once and pay only 1.75% per transaction.
-The SumUp One subscription is optional and aimed at high-volume merchants.
+No, on the standard plan there is no commitment, no monthly fee and no subscription: you buy the reader once and pay only 1.75% per transaction.
+The Payments Plus subscription (€19/month) is also commitment-free, with a 7-day trial.

 Can SumUp print receipts?